-17France, the UK, and the US reserved veto power and ultimate authority over sensitive policy areas in an Occupation Statute until the Bonn-Paris conventions put an official end to the Allied occupation of West Germany in 1955.
+&lt;sup>15France, the UK, and the US reserved veto power and ultimate authority over sensitive policy areas in an Occupation Statute until the Bonn-Paris conventions put an official end to the Allied occupation of West Germany in 1955.

-Baden-Württemberg (1950, 1960, 1970/71).
+The historical data is hand-digitized from censuses at the municipality level in Baden (1871, 1895, 1903, 1930, and 1939), Württemberg (1871, 1895, 1907, and 1933), and Baden-Württemberg (1950, 1960, 1970/71).
 We also digitized 1980 income tax statistics at the municipality level, provided by the Statistical Office of Baden-Württemberg.
-At the county level, we digitized income tax statistics (1954 and 1971), sales tax revenues (1935) and 1950), and regional GDP measures (1957 and 1970).
-The most recent municipalitylevel data on productivity, income, and education comes from the online database of the Statistical Office of Baden-Württemberg.
+The most recent municipality-level data on productivity, income, and education comes from the online database of the Statistical Office of Baden-Württemberg.
 We complement the municipality-level data with micro-data from several sources.
 To examine value added per hour, hourly wages, intermediate inputs, and exports, we use data for the manufacturing sector provided by the German Statistical Offices.
 For rents, we use property-level data from the 1987 census and 2008-2016 data from the internet platform ImmobilienScout24.
 To examine patenting activity, we use the PatentCity data (Bergeaud and Verluise, 2024).
-To examine labor market matching, we use municipality-level aggregates of worker- and establishmentlevel estimates obtained from matched employer-employee data by Dauth et al. (2022).
+To examine labor market matching, we use municipality-level aggregates of worker- and establishment-level estimates obtained from matched employer-employee data by Dauth et al. (2022).
 To examine individual health, education, norms, and attitudes of those born or living in the former French and US occupation zones, we use survey data from the German Socio-Economic Panel (SOEP).
 For language courses chosen in school, we employ data provided by the Statistical Office of Baden-Württemberg.
-Additionally, we digitized municipalitylevel data on WWII destruction, industry dismantling after WWII, official food rations, and the presence of military bases after the 1945-1949 occupation period.
+Additionally, we digitized municipality-level data on WWII destruction, industry dismantling after WWII, official food rations, and the presence of military bases after the 1945-1949 occupation period.

 All outcome data are linked to geo-data for Baden-Württemberg using historical maps provided by the House of History Baden-Württemberg and the German Federal Agency for Cartography and Geodesy.
 For each municipality, we obtain an indicator for location in the 1945-1949 US occupation zone; longitude and latitude of the municipality center; distance to Stuttgart; distance to the closest highway exit; distance to the 1945-1949 occupation-zone border; and a list of municipalities located within a certain radius around the municipality center.
 All geospatial calculations are done using QGIS.
-For most of the analysis, we aggregate historical data to modern municipality borders.18

-18Baden-Württemberg implemented a territorial reform in the early 1970s that reduced the number of municipalities from 3,379 to less than half that number.
+For most of the analysis, we aggregate historical data to modern municipality borders.
+Baden-Württemberg implemented a territorial reform in the early 1970s that reduced the number of municipalities from 3,379 to less than half that number.
 We use correspondence tables provided by the Statistical Office Baden-Württemberg to assign historical data to modern municipalities.
 In this process, we drop six modern municipalities because they stretch across both sides of the 1945-1949 occupation-zone border in South-West Germany and hence cannot be assigned unambiguously to either the former French or former US side.